 Start strong.
 A major challenge is that webinar participants frequently drop out within the first few minutes or even the first several seconds.
 Long-winded descriptions of you and your company or idle commentary prompts listeners to bail.
 Begin with a clear, concise agenda that shows what listeners will gain.
 Concise information about the sponsoring company and brief bios of the presenters’ accompanied with their headshots, help retain interest.

 Stress educating, not selling.
 “Educating is the new selling.
 This cannot be emphasized enough.
 Think of your audience’s needs or problems,” emphasizes Bruna Martinuzzi, president and founder of Clarion Enterprises Ltd., in the American Express Open Forum.
+Structure your webinar to identify and solve the audience’s pain points.

 Request attention.
 Ask participants to turn off their electronic devices.
 Don’t be shy about giving a friendly reminder to the audience to remove all distractions.